Closed Trauma Course

 "My favourite AHTA course out of all of them.
 Loaded with information that I can take back to the clinic."

 " Excellent course, very knowledgeable staff.
-Great course given the pressures of COVID.
 Thank you for your hard work."

 Intellectual property disclaimer

-By registering for this course you agree that during the course, any contributions verbally or in writing which you make in regard to improving, altering or amending the content of the course, may be used by the AHTA in subsequent courses and will become the intellectual property of AHTA.
+By registering for a course, you agree that during the course, any contributions verbally or in writing that you make regarding improving, altering or amending the content of the course may be used by the AHTA in subsequent courses and will become the intellectual property of AHTA.